Katas Practiced by the Shorin-Ryu

 This kata was adopted and developed by Okinawan Karate men after it was brought to Okinawa in 1761 by a Chinese Martial Artist named Kusanku.
 This kata is the most magnificent and advanced kata of all Matsubayashi Ryu Karate.
 It is also the longest and most difficult kata, requiring painstaking practice for more than a decade for mastery.

-In addition to the 18 kata, 7 yakusoku (promise) kumite forms are practiced.
+In addition to the 18 katas, Yakusoku Kumite (Promise Kumite) forms are practiced.
 These forms were heavily influenced by Choki Motobu.

 Matsubayashi-Ryu Katas on Video: